Literacy isn't a one-stop shop; it's a unique journey with many twists and turns.

 Step 3: Writing (Grades 4-10)

-Writing + Grammar: New York City
+Writing + Grammar: New York City (Level 1)

 Through a study of texts about the history of New York City, learners will practice writing.
 We start at the sentence level with direct instruction about parts of speech and move on to descriptive, comparative, and argumentative paragraph writing.